21 Years Old?

 Mississippi outlawed alcohol in 1907 and, in 1966, became the last state to repeal prohibition.
 Fast forward 104 years and two fine gents, Austin Evans and Richard Patrick, fired up the state’s first legal still.
 Along with a passion for fine spirits, these gents have a thirst for Mississippi’s live music, folk art and writings.
 When the boys aren’t making hooch, you might spot ‘em at a juke joint, soaking up inspiration for their next batch of goodness from Cathead.

 BLUES music started in Mississippi, an important piece of our American DNA and simply the roots of modern day music that has influenced pop, jazz, rock & roll, hip-hop and basically everything.
-By all means possible, we align ourselves with foundations who support live music, genuine arts and southern heritage.
+By all means possible, we align ourselves with foundations who support live music, genuine arts and southern culture.

 Meet Our Distiller